 Now, I’m not going to lie.
 Getting to Tupiza is a little more difficult than going direct to Uyuni, and generally involves an uncomfortable bus journey from one of the major cities.

 The bus I took seemingly sought out potholes to bump over just for the sh*ts and thrills but it got me there and I came out in one piece so no stress.
 Just a bruised ass.
 Totally worth it though.

 Fly to the Bolivian capital, La Paz, and catch a bus to Oruro and then a train to Tupiza.

 Alternatively, fly to Salta in Argentina (via Buenos Aires), get a bus to the Bolivian Border at La Quiaca/ Villazon (six hours) and then catch a bus to Tupiza (three hours).

-Travelling more in the area?
-We’d recommend Road Tripping in the Atacama Desert: A Once in a Lifetime over the border in Chile.
+Travelling more in the Altiplano region?
+I’d recommend reading about my time Road Tripping in the Atacama Desert over the border in Chile.
 Awesome landscapes guaranteed.

 Love this?
 Save and share on Pinterest!